strangerstudios/pmpro-register-helper/readme.txt

 * Now saving file info in a temp folder and $_SESSION so you can upload files using offsite gateways like PayPal Express.
 * Using single quotes so \n in HTML output echos properly.
 (Thanks, joshlevinson on GitHub)
 * If a "multiple" value is set on a select field, it will add the multiple property to the select element.
 (Thanks, joshlevinson on GitHub)
+* Added "ext" option for file fields.
+If set to an array of extensions, it will check that the file uploaded matches one of those extensions.
+* Added "accept" option for file fields.
+Sets the "accept" property of the minetype(s) given. e.g. use "image/*" to filter the file input to images.

 = .5.7 =
 * Added ability to restrict checkouts by username.